 The team led by Julie, Louise and Ross are working with colleagues from DVLA and system developers Valtech to develop these online services to benefit our customers.
 Julie and Louise lead on VM and PR while Ross works with the developers to deliver the services.

-What services are your team developing?
+What services are the team developing?

 We’re currently developing 5 online transactions to allow our customers to notify DVLA electronically that they’re: